alexanderblindsey/hospital_readmissions/README.md

 - Hardvoting Classifier
 - Softvoting Classifier

-If a hospital were to use a similair model in a production setting, they may optimize for precision or recall depending on the weight they put on false negatives or positives.
+If a hospital were to use a similar model in a production setting, they may optimize for precision or recall depending on the weight they put on false negatives or positives.

 Logistic regression with lasso regularization was also used, but had trouble converging in a reasonable amount of time (<5 minutes).
 Other classifiers, such as K-Nearest Neighbors and Support Vector Machines are unreasonable for this many attributes.